mackron/GTGameEngine/docs/SerializedSceneFormat.markdown

 The idea behind the chunk system is to make it easy to have different things save additional data that it might need.
-The best example is editting tool, where things like camera positions and settings might need to be saved.
+The best example is editting tools, where things like camera positions and settings might need to be saved.
 This, of course, would be useless for most other things, so the chunk system allows that section to be skipped in that case.

 To read a specific chunk, you simply skip over all chunks until you find the one you're look for, or until you reach the end of the file/buffer.